ThomasCarstens/FASST-FlightArenaSwarmStack/README.md

-As part of the testbed for service drones, we offer a library of **well-known swarm behaviors**, which is offered open-source to practitioners of the Crazyswarm Project.
+As part of the testbed for service drones, we offer a library of **well-known swarm behaviors**.
 This is the first collection of ‘swarm patterns’ known to-date on this swarm framework.
-The library includes:
+The library is built with ROS 1 upon the Crazyswarm open-source project.

-* **Encapsulating multi-step tasks**
+1. Encapsulating multi-step tasks.

     *Multi-step tasks encapsulate the full swarm stack, from single-robot commands to dynamic management.*

-* **Encapsulating swarm instructions**
+2. Encapsulating swarm instructions.

     *Dynamic swarm tasks are encapsulated within the multi-step tasks.*

-* **Encapsulating individual task execution**
+3. Encapsulating individual task execution.

     *Robot-specific instructions are encapsulated within the swarm instructions.*

 | Code initiated on 20 November 2020 | Restructured API on 27 September 2021 | Quickstart at bottom | Contact: ThomasCarstens |
 | -- | -- | -- | -- |

 # multi-step applications